Study a unique course with guaranteed opportunities for paid placements in the food and drink industry.

 The course applies engineering to the development, control and manufacture of food and drink products.
 We introduce you to engineering principles and how these are applied to food and drink manufacture.
 You design, implement and analyse sophisticated engineering process and control systems for manufacturing food in the most energy efficient, economical and environmentally friendly way.

 You have the opportunity to go on three placements for a combined total of 54 weeks industry experience.
-The placements are competitively paid and an integrated and guaranteed part of the course.
+The placements are competitively paid and an integrated part of the course.
 They ensure you gain extensive and varied workplace experience, as well as developing your technical and professional knowledge of equipment and processes.

 Our strong links with leading companies provide real world examples for you to learn from.
 You also go on industry field trips to a range of companies, have access to an industry mentor who is assigned to you throughout the course and industry professionals deliver guest lectures to provide you with the latest expertise and industry knowledge.